Elliezza/Time_Series_FE/README.md

 ## Data Set

 The data set used in this demonstrarion is a real-world data set collected with in a e-commerce platform, with the purpose to predict the purchasing itention of high potential users.
-The details of the dataset are described here [[1]](#1).
+The details of the dataset are described here [[1]](#1) and [here](DATASET.md).

 ## Feature Extraction